One of the biggest questions people have after the launch of Gutenberg is:

 Gutenberg though officially launched, is still in its early stages.
 If you look at the Gutenberg roadmap, you’ll see that WordPress definitely has plans to make their new editor more powerful.
 But it doesn’t seem that Gutenberg is going to takeover page builders.

 In a nutshell, Gutenberg and Page Builder are two different things.
-Gutenberg makes it easy to create dynamic content and page builders make designing easier.
+Gutenberg makes it easy to create beautiful content and page builders make designing easier.

 Which One Should You Use?
 (Gutenberg Or Page Builder)